 There are some reoccurring themes in the German Bundesliga.
 Even when blindfolded, one could easily guess the champions – Bayern Munich.
 Alongside the title, the Bavarians prioritise another honour; the top scorer.

 That incredible form attracted Benfica.
-However the powerful forward failed to hit same heights in Portugal, shuttling between the reserves and first team squad.
+However the powerful forward failed to hit the same heights in Portugal, shuttling between the reserves and first team squad.
 After failing to prove himself in the first year, impatient Benfica promptly farmed him out to Germany, never to return until the summer of 2019.

 This season, he hasn’t placed a foot wrong.
 He has obviously stepped up a level or three.
-You could even say ‘five’, the same as the number of goals he netted — only the third foreign-born Bundesliga player ever to do so — in a single-handed game.
+You could even say ‘five’, the same as the number of goals he netted — only the third foreign-born Bundesliga player ever to do so — in a single game.

-There are players who need relatively few scoring chances,” Frankfurt coach Adi Hütter said recently.
+“There are players who need relatively few scoring chances,” Frankfurt coach Adi Hütter said recently.
 “Luka Jovic, for example, scores four times out of every five chances because he’s a poacher and, when he’s in the box, he knows where the goal is.”